oazabir/HackerSpray/README.md

 ![HackerSprayLogo.png](docs/HackerSprayLogo.png)

-**A .NET library to defend websites and web APIs against brute force and Denial-of-service attacks.**
+**A .NET library to defend websites and web APIs against brute force and Denial-of-Service attacks.**

 It comes as .NET 4 and .NET Core library.